 Among his many humanitarian awards are the Kollell Foundation Jewish Learning Award, the Kindness Award from Chabad, Mexican Red Cross and the UNICEF Cultural Ambassadorship.

-Mr. Cárdenes is the father of two teenagers, Isabel, an accomplished young harpist, and Tino, a math whiz and talented pianist.
+Mr. Cárdenes is the father of two teenagers, Isabel, an accomplished young harpist studying at the Manhattan School of Music, and Tino, a math whiz and talented classical/jazz pianist.